thtrieu/thtrieu.github.io/_posts/2013-05-25-tales-of-shy-soldiers-and-relativity.md

 ---
 published: true
-title: Shy soldiers and a space-time inspired solution
+title: A tale of shy soldiers and a space-time inspired solution
 ---

 This is translated from my old blog post [here](https://bluesday.wordpress.com/category/highschool-notes/)